 The northern slopes mildly descend into the valley of Uvac, while on the south side it is sharply seared with the deep ravine of the river Mileševka.
 This river formed a wild limestone gorge between the mountains of Zlatar and Jadovnik, whose cliffs preserved impressive, very old examples of black pine trees.

 Things to do in Zlatar

-Zlatar and its lakes is an increasingly favorite destination for fishing.
+Zlatar and its lakes are an increasingly favorite destination for fishing.
 There are outstanding hiking trails as well mountain biking routes.

-There is also biking route from Zlatar to the monastery Mileševa and Prijepolje with the length of 23 km.
+There is also a biking route from Zlatar to the monastery Mileševa and Prijepolje with a length of 23 km.